rabiadhikari/OrchidForDynamo/Orchid_200.md

 ### History of Orchid for Dynamo 2.0.x ###

+201.3.8
+- Installer split into two parallels, 132.x.x.x and 201.x.x.x version installer.
+- Revit: Family All and ByCategory / FamilyType All and ByCategory.

 201.3.7
 - Last Custom Nodes turned into ZeroTouch nodes --> nodes for FEM-design.
 - Revit: Nodes for Materials created and nodes for Document.contain (Category/Types)